amzn/smoke-aws/README.md

 ## Package generation

-The majority of this package is code generated.
-Until this code generator is itself open sourced, please open an issue if you are interested in an additional AWS service client being added to this package.
+The majority of this package is code generated using [SmokeAWSGenerate](https://github.com/amzn/smoke-aws-generate).

+## License

+This library is licensed under the Apache 2.0 License.